khairnsaa/Today-I-Learn/README.md

 MPAs are best suited for complex websites that do not require a continuation of approach.
 For e.g. on amazon you don’t require uour page to stay the same when you want to view a product or category. so if you are thinkong of building let’s say a very large ecommerce site, then you sould opt for an MPA architecture.

+## Array vs Array-Like Object

+An object is a non-primitive data type in javascript that we use to store data in a key-value format.
+The majority of objects in javascript are derived from the Object prototype.
+There are various object forms in javascript, depending on the acts of accessing and manipulating the properties, expressed as internal methods; As per ECMAScript documentation, an ordinary object requires specific criteria of the default action for the primary internal methods while an exotic object might not have a default action for a few of its internal methods. object is an array like if it satisfies the criteria: index should start at 0, index should be incremented in the same way as that of an array. should have a length property and return a non-negative integer, and it’s value should be equal to the number of integer index keys

+Array is a list of numerically indexed values in the order of their entry; In JavaScript, it’s an exotic object which maintains array-index property keys called an element and a non-configurable property called length, and each array is derived from this Array object inheriting all of its properties like push, pop, slice, map, shift, and many more.

+the difference between array and array-like object is:
+1. the index range of an array-like object is 0≤I≤2^53–1, whereas the index range of an array is 0≤ I <2^32–1
+2. an array-like object is not derived from the array.prototype object. therefore, we cannot perform traversing and remodeling operations like push, pop, foreach and many more.